DAMO-NLP-SG/LongPO/README.md

 ## Highlights of LongPO
 - Self-evolving long-context alignment without human/superior LLMs annotations.
-- Extending context length while aligning to be instruction-following in one stage.
+- Extending context length while keeping aligned in one stage.
 - No degradation on short-context capabilities.